aaron-grau/curic/react/projects/widgets/README.md

 ## Learning Goals

-* Know how to set up a new React project with NPM and webpack
+* Know how to set up a new React project
-* Know how to set up an entry point for your app
+* Be able to create simple React components
-* Be able to create simple React components and render them to the page
+* Know how to incorporate an API into your app
 * Be able to add basic styling to React components

 ## Phase 1: Setup